expressjs/session/README.md

 The default value is a function which uses the `uid2` library to generate IDs.

-**NOTE** be careful you generate unique IDs so your sessions do not conflict.
+**NOTE** be careful to generate unique IDs so your sessions do not conflict.

 ```js
 app.use(session({